Lalitagiri: History

 The first identification of archaeological antiquities from the Diamond Triangle sites was conducted in 1905 by M.M.
 Chakravarty, the then Sub Divisional Officer in Jajpur.
 Later, in 1927 and 1928, R.P.
 Chanda of the Indian Museum in Kolkata documented the site in the Memoirs of Archaeological Survey of India (ASI).
 In 1937, the site was officially declared a protected monument by the central government.
 In 1977, some excavations were done at the site by the Utkal University.
 Detailed excavations by the Bhubaneswar Circle of the Archaeological Survey of India were conducted between 1985 and 1991.
-From these investigations, it has been inferred that Lalitgiri, one of the earliest Buddhist sites in Orissa, maintained a continuous cultural sequence starting from the post Mauryan period (322–185 BC) till 13th century AD.
-It is also inferred that this site maintained a continuous of presence of Buddhism, unbroken, from 3rd century BC to 10th century AD.
+From these investigations, it has been inferred that Lalitagiri, one of the earliest Buddhist sites in Orissa, maintained a continuous cultural sequence starting from the post Mauryan period (322–185 BC) till 13th century AD.
+It is also inferred that this site maintained a continuous presence of Buddhism, unbroken, from 3rd century BC to 10th century AD.

-In 1985, the Archaeological Survey of India (ASI) started excavation at Lalitgiri to locate Pushpagiri, an important Buddhist site mentioned in the writings of the Chinese traveler Xuanzang.
-The excavation led to several important archaeological discoveries, but none of these confirmed the identification of Lalitgiri with Pushpagiri.
+In 1985, the Archaeological Survey of India (ASI) started excavation at Lalitagiri to locate Pushpagiri, an important Buddhist site mentioned in the writings of the 7th-century Chinese traveler Xuanzang.
+The excavation led to several important archaeological discoveries, but none that identified Lalitagiri with Pushpagiri.
 Later, excavations at Langudi Hill suggested that Pushpagiri was located there.

 Archaeological finds

-The excavations carried out by the ASI at Lalitgiri have unearthed remnants of a large stupa on the hill.
+The excavations carried out by the ASI at Lalitagiri have unearthed remnants of a large stupa on the hill.
 Within the stupa, two rare stone caskets were found with relics of Buddha; this was the first such find in Eastern India.
 The stone caskets, like Chinese Puzzle boxes, made of Khondalite stone, revealed three other boxes within them, made of steatite, silver and gold respectively; the gold casket, which is the last one, contained a relic or dhatu in the form of a small piece of bone.

 Another interesting find is that of an east facing apsidal chaityagriha, built of bricks, 33 × 11 m in size with 3.3 m-thick walls.
 This edifice, the first such Buddhist structure found in Odisha, contains a circular stupa at its center.
 Also found were a series of Kushana Brahmi inscriptions made on shells with cuts on moonstone at the periphery of the edifice.
 Another find is a piece of a pillar railing with a lens-shaped decoration with the theme of a half lotus medallion.
 From these finds it is inferred that such structures belonged from the early Christian era to 6th–7th century period.